FAQ

 How do I estimate meals expenses?

-Meal are subsidized at on-campus cafeteria.
-If you wish to eat off-campus, expect to pay approximately 1/3 to 1/2 of their prices in the US if you eat at a Chinese restaurant.
+Expect to pay approximately 1/3 to 1/2 of their prices in the US if you eat at a Chinese restaurant.
 Western eateries such as Pizza Hut, KFC, etc charge approximately the same as in the US.

 Is there financial aid?